marcguery/varif/README.md

 Note that when the CDSalt field is empty and that the AAalt field contains '*(0/0)*', this means that both reference and mutated CDS sequences are identical (this can happen when an INDEL occurs at the edge of a CDS and an intron).

+## Allele Sample Proportions (ASP)

+There are 2 cut-offs of minimal alternate ASP (minVSP with `--ratio-alt`) and maximal reference ASP (maxRSP with `--ratio-ref`) to determine if a sample is carrying the mutated or non-mutated allele.
+By default, minVSP is equal to 0.8 and maxRSP to 0.2.

+For each allele and for each sample, the ASP is calculated using the different allele read depths (ARD):

+***ASP*** = (*alternate ARD*) / (*all alternates ARD* + *reference ARD*)

+If the ASP is above minVSP, the sample is attributed the alternate allele only, while if the ASP is below maxRSP, it is attributed the reference allele only.
+When the ASP is between maxRSP and minVSP, the genotype cannot be called and the variant is heterozygous.

 ## <a name="groups"></a>Sample groups

-Samples groups are used to determine which allele is differentially distributed based on the presence of true mutated samples and true reference samples between two groups.
-It is possible to separate samples into groups and look for alleles differentially distributed between those groups by providing the option `--comparison` with one of the keywords *families*,*selfself*, *lineages*, or *all* (the default).
+Samples can be separated into groups which can have their allele frequencies compared with the option `--comparison` with one of the keywords *families*,*self*, *lineages*, or *all* (the default).
 Samples are grouped into families or parental-offspring relationships according to the metadata from the PED file.
 Allele differential distribution can be compared:

 - between every combination of families (*families*),
-- within all members of each family (*selfself*),
+- within all members of each family (*self*),
 - between direct parents and offspring  (*lineages*),
 - or all-against-all VCF samples (*all*).

-The relationship between the two groups is symmetrical, meaning that alleles present in either group are candidates for being considered differentially distributed (see [Allelic distribution](#alleledistrib) for more information).
+## <a name="app"></a>Allele Population Frequencies

+The exact frequencies of mutated and reference alleles in both groups, refer to as 'Allele Population Frequencies', are displayed at the Frequencies column of the CSV file.
+There are 4 different percentages separated by a ':' corresponding respectively to:

+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the locus *is* the alternate allele
+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the locus *is not* the alternate allele
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the locus *is* the alternate allele
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the locus *is not* the alternate allele

+Note that when the `--comparison` option is set to *all*, the third and fourth percentages are equal to the first and second.

+As a result, a fixed allele can either have the first and the third percentage equal to 0 (fixed reference allele in the population) or the second and the fourth equal to 0 (fixed mutated allele in the population).

+Differentially distributed alleles can either have the first and the fourth percentages different from 0, or the second and the third percentages different from 0 (allele present in at least one sample from one group and absent from at least one sample from the other group).

+Percentages within each group do not add up to 100 when there are samples that could not be genotyped (because of insufficient depth or a heterozygous variant call).

 # Filters

-## Allele Sample Proportions (ASP)

-There are 2 cut-offs of minimal alternate ASP (minVSP with `--ratio-alt`) and maximal reference ASP (maxRSP with `--ratio-ref`) used by `varif` to determine if alleles are differentially distributed in a population.
-By default, minVSP is equal to 0.8 and maxRSP to 0.2.

-For each allele and for each sample, the ASP is calculated using the different allele read depths (ARD):

-***ASP*** = (*alternate ARD*) / (*all alternates ARD* + *reference ARD*)

-If the ASP is above minVSP, the locus is considered to carry the alternate allele only, while if the ASP is below maxRSP, it is considered to not carry the alternate allele at all.
-When the ASP is between maxRSP and minVSP, the genotype cannot be called and the locus is mixed.

 ## Minimal depth

 The ASPs are calculated only if the sample read depth (the sum of all the reads REF and ALTs) is equal or superior to the value provided with the option `--depth`, with a default value of 5.

+## Allele population frequencies

+The options `--min-apf-diff` (default 0) and `--min-samples-diff` (default 1) compare the prevalence of mutated alleles (determined for each sample from ASPs) between the groups defined by the PED file.

+The option `--min-apf-diff` corresponds to the minimal difference in (either mutated or reference) allele  frequencies between groups to keep a variant.

+The option `--min-samples-diff` refers to the number of samples with opposite alleles in each group.
+For example, a value of 2 will keep only variants with at least 2 samples with a mutated allele in a group and 2 samples with a reference allele in the other group.
+A value of 0 will not filter out any variant.
+The value of this option is limited by the number of samples in each group independently (potentially resulting in unequal cutoffs between groups).

+## Genetic regions

+By default, all genomic regions are included.
+However, alleles outside a gene (all of the reference bases are located outside of a gene or in an intron) can be removed from the output with the option `--exclude-intergenic`.

 ## Missing data

-Variants with too many missing genotypes (because of insufficient depth or a mixed ASP) can be filtered out with `--max-missing` (default 1) which discards alleles if one group has more missing genotypes than the selected proportion.
+Variants with too many missing genotypes (because of insufficient depth or a heterozygous locus) can be filtered out with `--max-missing` (default 1) which discards alleles if one group has more missing genotypes than the selected proportion.

 ## Population Minor Allele Frequencies (MAF)